Joku1806/COPE/README.md

 The lab machines do not have the `libuv-dev` dependency available that is needed to build espflash.
 Instead of the espflash install command given in the esp-rs book, run `Meta/install_lab_dependencies.sh` while inside the `esp` directory, which installs a prebuilt version of espflash to `~/.local/bin`.

 The newest version of espflash that works on the lab machines is v1.7.0.
 Because of this, you will need to set the `runner` variable in `.cargo/config.toml` to `espflash --monitor` instead of the current command for `2.x.x` espflash.

+## Debugging

+For a better debugging experience, install the "time-travelling" debugger [rr](https://rr-project.org/).
+Inside the `simulator` subdirectory, there is a custom `.gdbinit` file, which is needed for `rr` to print rust variables.
+To be able to load this file, you need to add the line `set auto-load safe-path .` to your global `~/.gdbinit` file.
+After that, you can record a simulator run using `rr record target/debug/simulator` and replay it using `rr replay`.